OpenCourseAPI/OwlAPI/examples/README.md

 }
 ```

-When `sumbitRequest()` is called, we pass in the `#input` div as a parameter.
-Then, using the [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) Document method, we extract the data from the `#data` input and prepare the `#output` container for content injection.
+When `sumbitRequest()` is called, we pass in the `#input` element as a parameter.
+Then, using the [`querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) Document method, we extract the data from the `#data` input and prepare the `#output` container for content injection.

 Next, we create a new URL from the data and use `fetch()` with `method: 'GET'` to make a request.
 The `.then()` and `.catch()` methods might be new to you, and they are something known as [Promise prototypes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/prototype).
 Using asynchronous operations like web requests require use of Promises to account for timing while getting data from an external source.

-[.then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) allows us to do something with the data after it has come back from the server, and can be chained with itself to perform additionally processing on the data.
+- [`.then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) allows us to do something with the data after it has come back from the server, and can be chained with itself to perform additionally processing on the data.

-[.catch()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) operates in a similar fashion, allowing us to detect some errors that might occur during request process.
+- [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) operates in a similar fashion, allowing us to detect some errors that might occur during request process.
 It should be noted that `.catch()` will only raise on network errors; a HTTP status of `404` will not make `.catch()` trigger.

 ### Conclusion

 With this basic code, you should be able to successfully make `GET` requests to OwlAPI's `/single` endpoint using `Fetch API`.
-The `Fetch API` provides a consistent method to make web requests easy, and can be used to make `POST` requests used advanced usage of OwlAPI.
+It provides a consistent method to make web requests easy, and can be used to make `POST` requests used advanced usage of OwlAPI.
 You can read more about making advanced queries and filters in the next section.